ShreyanshuGurjar/Visualization-Tool/README.md

 This project is a visualization platform designed to explore **single-cell metabolic networks** and **pathway activity scores** across gynecologic and breast cancers.
 It enables researchers to investigate protein–protein interaction (PPI) networks and corresponding metabolic pathway activity levels in an interactive dashboard.

-Developed as part of a computational biology project inspired by the research paper [_A single-cell network approach to decode metabolic regulation in gynecologic and breast cancers_](https://www.nature.com/articles/s41540-025-00506-0).

 ---

 ## Features